virginiamaia/algoritmos/README.md

 exercicio-minimax: Implementação do minimax - figura 5.3 - capitulo 5 do livro Inteligencia Artificial - Russel e Norvig - 3a Ed.

-exerecicio-wumpus: Implementação do Mundo do Wumpus.
+exercicio-wumpus: Implementação do Mundo do Wumpus.